katlabaerings/HFOV_24_FlexSquad/README.md

 As a result, in **Sprint 2**, we focus on connecting all the independent functions into a unified program with a user interface (UI).

-Side note: in few places the user_id is hardcoded so the app can show the functions.
+Side note: in a few places the user_id is hardcoded so the app can show the functions.

+---

+## Information about Sprint 2

+In Sprint 2, we extended the functionality of our project by addressing the following user stories:

+- US6: As a gym member I want to be able to book classes easily through platforms such as an app
+- US7: As an owner I want to motivate members to attend classes to meet fitness goals by promoting motivational quotes
+- US8: As a long-term gym member, I want to be rewarded for being a loyal customer to help me stay motivated on my fitness journey

+Beyond implementing these new features, we integrated the previously independent functionalities from Sprint 1 into a unified, cohesive application with a user-friendly interface (UI) using npyscreen[https://npyscreen.readthedocs.io/].

+Additionally, we categorized the preparation of the final presentation as part of Sprint 2 activities.

 ---